Our home at 2927 Trailend was decked out in the holiday best every year.

 2 – 4 sprigs (~ 4” each) | chopped rosemary

-♥ You can add more herbs if you like.
+❤ You can add more herbs if you like.
 Bay leaves, cilantro or thyme are all good.
 You can place the herbs in a cheese cloth and tie-off the ends so you don’t have to “fish” the herbs and stems out of the soup.
+You can also season the dumplings with some fresh cracked pepper or chopped rosemary or thyme.

-♥ Need more fillin’?
-I’ve tried this with a couple of cans of yellow corn and chopped green chilies.
+❤ Need more fillin’?
+I’ve tried this by adding a couple of cans of yellow corn and chopped green chilies.
 My taste buds and tummy “high fived” each other.

-♥ If you haven’t already read here on Betty’s Cook Nook, when I say butter, “Falfurrias Butter” is implied.
-Thank you, Nanny!
+❤ If you haven’t already read here on Betty’s Cook Nook, when I say butter, “Falfurrias Butter” is implied.
+Thank you to my Grandmother, Nanny!

 To celebrate Cinco de Mayo, let’s make Cinco de Mayo-nnaise (sorry for the cheesy play on words… it’s what I do).